-The length of the fixed term to give is really whatever you feel comfortable with, but as a general rule, 6 months is recommended.
+The length of a fixed term offered in a tenancy agreement is really whatever you feel comfortable with, but as a general rule, 6 months is recommended.

 The new section 19A which applies to all tenancies from 27 February 1997 provides: